Click or drag to resize

 NameDescription

-Public methodGetLocationData Sends your request for data to the API servers, returning a non-null response containing data you requested, or throwing an appropriate subclass of DegreeDaysApiException if something goes wrong.
+Public methodGetLocationData Sends your request for data (for a specified location) to the API servers, returning a response containing data you requested, or throwing an appropriate subclass of DegreeDaysApiException if something goes wrong.

 Public methodGetLocationInfo A lightweight alternative to GetLocationData(LocationDataRequest) that returns info about the station(s) that would be used to satisfy an equivalent LocationDataRequest, but not the data itself.